Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Methods

-Recall that prior COMRL works adopt alternatively training the context encoder by maximizing $I(Z;M)$ and training the policy network by conditioning on the learned task representation as well as applying the standard offline RL algorithms.
-As maximizing $I(Z;M)$ can be approximately seen as minimizing $\mathbb{E}_{m,x}|Z(\cdot|x) - Z_{mutual}(\cdot|x)|$, we argue that prior COMRL works can be interpreted by this optimization framework, thus filling the gap between the intuition and the theoretical justification.
+Recall that previous COMRL works adopt alternatingly training the context encoder by maximizing $I(Z;M)$, which can be approximately seen as minimizing $\mathbb{E}_{m,x}|Z(\cdot|x;\phi) - Z(\cdot|x;\phi^{mutual})|$ and training the policy by conditioning on the learned task representation as well as applying the standard offline RL algorithms.
+Therefore, we argue that our theoretical analyses provide an explanation for the performance improvement guarantee of previous COMRL works.

-However, this optimization framework only considers the discrepancy between $Z(\cdot|x)$ and $Z_{mutual}(\cdot|x)$, leaving the task representation shift between two consecutive updates alone.
-In the next section, we will show that the impacts of task representation shift may lead to performance improvement collapse.
+However, this optimization framework only considers the discrepancy between $Z(\cdot|x;\phi)$ and $Z(\cdot|x;\phi^{mutual})$, without considering the variation of $Z(\cdot|x;\phi)$.
+In the next section, we will show that this may violate the monotonicity of the performance improvements.